 How to Treat Mange in Dogs

-Depending on the type and severity, there are a variety of different treatment methods your dog may be prescribed to cure the mange.
-If you suspect that your pup is suffering from a mite infestation or infection, seek veterinarian attention as soon as possible.
+Depending on the type and severity, there are a variety of different treatment methods your dog may be prescribed to treat mange.
+If you suspect that your pup is suffering from a mite infestation or infection, seek veterinary attention as soon as possible.

 From there, your veterinarian will be able to take a skin scraping sample to diagnose the type and severity of his mange.
 Once they have concluded the variation of mange your dog has, they will then be able to prescribe the proper medication to treat it.